Wanna know where to snorkel each day? Get the Maui Snorkel Report in your email’s inbox each morning by signing up here.

-In this guide you can check out the incredible bounty of tropical reef fish, green sea turtles, and colorful sea creatures you might run into on your Maui snorkeling expedition.
+In this guide you’ll see the incredible bounty of tropical reef fish, green sea turtles, and colorful sea creatures in Maui.
+Scroll through, read up, and most importantly—get out there and snorkel!

 The Ornate Butterfly Fish comes from the Chaetodontidae family of reef fish.
 For a number of reasons, this fish is considered one of the most beautiful fish in Hawaii.
 You can easily spot the Ornate Butterfly by its six orange diagonal stipes the are on both sides of its body.
 These particular reef fish can grow up to eight inches in length, however, most adults are anywhere from five to six inches.